 Main topics include the analysis, properties, sources, and cycling of natural organic materials in the environment, from their production in living organisms to burial and decomposition in sediments and preservation in the rock record.
 Specific topics include analytical methods for organic geochemistry, lipid structure and biochemistry, composition of organic matter, factors controlling organic preservation, organic climate and CO2 proxies, diagenesis and catagenesis, and biomarkers for ancient life.
 A laboratory component (three evening labs) teaches the extraction and analysis of modern and ancient organic biomarkers by GC/MS. Class includes a mandatory one-day (weekend) field trip to observe the Monterey Formation.

 Isotope-Ratio Mass Spectrometry

 This class provides a hands-on introduction to the construction and operating principles of instrumentation used for isotope-ratio mass spectrometry.
 The class is structured as a 1-hour lecture plus 4-hour lab each week examining the major subsystems of an IRMS, including vacuum systems, ionization source, mass analyzer, and detector.
 Laboratories involve hands-on deconstruction and re-assembly of a retired IRMS instrument to examine its components.
 Course is limited to 6 students at the discretion of the instructor, with preference given to graduate students using this instrumentation in their research.
-Taught in odd years; not offered 2022-23.
+Taught in odd years; offered 2023-24.